Health and Safety

 Protection

-All users under the age of 18 will need to wear a Helmet unless signed off by their Parent / Legal guardian.
+All users under the age of 18 will need to wear a Helmet and full protective pad sets (Elbow pads, knee pads and wrists guards).

-Learners over the age of 18 will have the choice of wearing protective equipment but those who wish to opt against it will be asked to sign a form stating this.
+Learners over the age of 18 will have the choice of wearing protective equipment however this will be encouraged where needed.

-Your instructor reserves the right to discontinue the lesson if refusal to wear the appropriate safety equipment occurs without said form being complete or exceptional circumstance being disclosed.
+Your instructor reserves the right to discontinue the lesson if refusal to wear the appropriate safety equipment occurs or if the user is not following safe practice.

 Safeguarding